Deployment Pay Calculator

 Monthly take-home comparison

-Maximize Roth TSP โ your pay is already tax-free
+Increase Roth TSP contributions — your pay is already tax-free

 highIn a combat zone, Roth TSP contributions come from CZTE-excluded pay, meaning no taxes now, no taxes on growth, no taxes at withdrawal.
-The 72,000 annual limit applies during deployment.
+The annual additions limit rises to $72,000 during deployment — but Roth TSP contributions are still capped at $24,500 (the elective deferral limit).
+Contributions above that from tax-exempt combat-zone pay go into the traditional tax-exempt portion of TSP, not Roth.
 Consider raising your contribution percentage before you deploy.

 mediumYour housing allowance continues at your home station rate during deployment.
 If your family's housing costs are below your BAH rate, those savings accumulate tax-free.